PurePi/Apple-II-Emulator/wiki/hardware.md

 automatically.

 ## Peripheral Cards

 Peripheral cards are described in the "Peripheral Cards" page

 ## Other hardware

 The game controllers, speakers, pushbutton inputs and annunciator outputs are not implemented.
-Memory addresses normally allocated to them and the utility strobe (90/79) are useful for general purpose RAM.
+Memory addresses normally allocated to them and the utility strobe (90/79) are useful for general purpose RAM as they have no special purpose in this emulator.